-Accept that the person is crazy.
+Accept that the person is difficult.
 Accept that their craziness has really has nothing to do with you.
-It is a result of their own insecurities, something bad that may have happened in their childhood, or something that has gone on in their personal life.
+It is a result of their own insecurities, something bad that may have happened in their childhood, or something that has gone on in their personal life, or at a past job, or wherever.
 The sooner that you understand and accept that their crazy is not a reflection of you, the better off you will be.

 The second step is do your job.

 With crazy people at work, they are always looking for a way to undermine you and make you look like a bad employee.
 The best way to prevent that is to be a good employee.
 This means do your job, meet your deadlines, be positive, and have a good work ethic.
 Even though the difficult person may still try to paint you into being a bad employee, others will see what a good worker you are and it will be harder for the crazy person to paint you in a bad light.

 The third step is to not stoop down to their level.

 It is very important that just because the other person is difficult, that you do not step into their crazy world with them.
 It is tempting to want to get back at someone who has done something to you or to tell them where they can shove all of their craziness.
 Doing this means that there will be two crazy people on the job as oppose to one.
 So do not let them ruin your character.
 Always treat them in a kind, respectful, and workplace appropriate behavior.
 That does not mean you have to be friends with them, it just means that you must display a high level of professionalism toward them and leave them looking crazy by themselves.